How to create more peace for your dog and yourself — without force, blame, or constant stress

 This work looks at the whole dynamic — your dog, you, and what’s happening between you.

-We look at how you respond under pressure and how that shapes your dog’s experience.
+We look at how you respond under pressure, and how that shapes your dog’s experience.

-🐾 Supporting your dog at the root
+🐾 Supporting your dog at the level of the nervous system

 If this resonates, the next step is simple.